 Scroll down and you will find all the available Focus modes.
 Tap on the one that you want to automate and choose Turn on or Turn off trigger.
 Tap on Next and choose the required action.

-Focus modes on iPhone can be intimidating at first, but they’re awesome if you know how to them correctly.
-I hope the tips above have helped you understand how to use the iPhone’s Focus mode.
+Focus modes on iPhone can be intimidating at first, but they’re awesome if you know how to use them correctly.
+I hope the tips given above have helped you in understanding how to use the iPhone’s Focus mode.
 However, be careful while setting Focus modes as they are often responsible for notifications not working on iOS.
-Also, check out what other notification settings mean on iPhone.
+If you like this post, check out what do other notification settings mean on iPhone.